SumoLogic/sumologic-otel-collector/docs/Migration.md

 ##### Collection should begin

-Opentelemetry Collector doesn't have a substitute for this Installed Collector option.
+The OpenTelemetry Collector doesn't have a substitute for this Installed Collector option.
-Supported are only two modes, start at file beginning or file end.
+It supports two options, starting at the beginning or end of a file.
-Starting at `beginning` will read all file every time it is started, starting at `end` will take only logs appended to file after Opentelemetry Collector is started.
+Starting at the `beginning` will read the entire file every time it's started.
+Starting at the `end` will read only logs appended to file after it's started.
-This is configurable by `start_at` option.
+This is configurable with the `start_at` option.

-To read logs only appended logs, following snippet can be used:
+For example, the following snippet configures the Collector to only read appended logs:

 ```yaml
 receivers: